asigalov61/dscovermidi/README.md

 # Extract Discover MIDI Dataset with built-in function (slow)
 discovermidi.parallel_extract()

-# Or you can extract much faster if you have installed the optional packages for fast_parallel_extract module
+# Or you can extract much faster if you have installed the optional packages for Fast Parallel Extract module
 # from discovermidi import fast_parallel_extract
 # fast_parallel_extract.fast_parallel_extract()